b2220333/suturo_docs/components/perception.rst

 CaterrosRun
 ----------
+Implemented classes: CaterrosRun, CaterrosControlledAnalysisEngine, CaterrosPipelineManager

+How to execute: `rosrun percepteros caterrosRun caterros`

 This is a customized version of the robosherlock run functionality.
-It starts robosherlock while offering the possibility to change the executed Pipeline during runtime.
+It starts RoboSherlock while offering the possibility to change the executed Pipeline during runtime.
 A service is offered at percepteros/set_pipeline, which takes a list of object names for which it will then start a customized pipeline.
 Currently only one object is supported, this can however easily be expanded by adding appropriate pipelines.

 Pipelines are defined as yaml files in the config folder.
-In order to let the system know a new pipeline exists, the name of the pipeline has to be added to the setPipelineCallback function in CaterrosPipelineManager.
+In order to let the system know a new pipeline exists, the name of the pipeline has to be added to the setPipelineCallback function in CaterrosPipelineManager, where object names are mapped to config files.

+Initially, all Annotators have to be known to RoboSherlock.
+They can be defined in an analysis engine xml.
+The xml used in the SUTURO Project is caterros.xml.

 CakeAnnotator
 ----------